Treinzoeker-be/rd-to-wgs84/README.md

 for illegal input.
 Input (far) outside the range _will be_ converted back and forth, but might lose precision.

+This library is based on [https://rd-wgs84.sourceforge.io/](https://rd-wgs84.sourceforge.io/) by Ronald Vogelaar, and therefore uses the _GNU General Public License Version 3_ license.

 ### Usage
 We use Maven as dependency manager, and publish artifacts to a publicly available repository.